HHSAPCompSci2020/capstone-project-66-smart/docs/README - Dungeons and Magnums - Ryan Lee, Kumar Chandra, Spencer Ye.txt

 Features List (THE ONLY SECTION THAT CANNOT CHANGE LATER):
 Must-have Features:
 GUI to start the game, and change settings.
-Users should be able to choose their character and other aspects of the game, such as the music or volume.
+Users should be able to choose their character and other aspects of the game, such as the music or volume.(DONE)
 Menu has a basic instruction manual, which just explains how to play the game.
-Should explain how to fight against enemies, how to progress through levels, Until they eventually finish or die.
+Should explain how to fight against enemies, how to progress through levels, Until they eventually finish or die.(DONE)
 Playable game - Users should be able to move, fire weapons, and collide with objects.
-Players should also be able to move through and navigate each level, and progress onto the next one
+Players should also be able to move through and navigate each level, and progress onto the next one(DONE)
-Multiple levels - Multiple unique levels, each with different obstacle and enemy layouts 2 dimensional graphics - The entire game should be shown through images and all graphics should have color.
+Multiple levels - Multiple unique levels, each with different obstacle and enemy layouts(DONE) 2 dimensional graphics - The entire game should be shown through images and all graphics should have color.
+(DONE)

 Want-to-have Features:
 Consistently hold 60 fps - Throughout the entire runtime, the program should be able to hold at least 60 fps, to ensure that movement is smooth and consistent.
-Any optimizations to the code to increase performance should be sought after.
+Any optimizations to the code to increase performance should be sought after.(DONE)
  Enemy AI - Enemy AI will make enemies behave in a somewhat intelligent manner (move towards player, circle player, fire towards player, etc), which will make the game able to be actually fun.
+(DONE)
 Store player information on a database - Players stats, such as level, username, password, xp, etc. Players will be able to log on from any device and log into their account using their username and password, and all relevant stats will be saved.
 Players can save game progress - Games that are in progress will also be stored on the database or in a local file.
 Players will be able to restart a level from a certain point with these saves.
-Multiple characters - Players should be able to choose from multiple characters, all with different stats and appearances Full screen support - Users should be able to toggle in and out of a full screen mode with no changes to gameplay, or significant differences in performance.
+Multiple characters - Players should be able to choose from multiple characters, all with different stats and appearances(DONE)
+Full screen support - Users should be able to toggle in and out of a full screen mode with no changes to gameplay, or significant differences in performance.
+(DONE)
 Music + sounds effects - Some sort of music should play, and sound effects should be played on certain actions.
-For example, some background music would play the entire game, but when you take damage or are below a certain health, a sound effect would play on top of the music.
+For example, some background music would play the entire game, but when you take damage or are below a certain health, a sound effect would play on top of the music.(DONE)
 Stretch Features:
 Fancy neural net for enemy ai - This feature is not for gameplay purposes, but rather more for a learning experience.
 The AI should be able to play against the person, and should be able to do basic activities to attempt to defeat the player, even if it is weird/ too bad/ too good.
 Multiple difficulty settings - There should be multiple difficulty levels, (easy, medium, hard) which provide different levels of challenge to the player.
 These changes could be shifts in the ai’s behavior, and / or changing the stats and multipliers for enemies.